dustin-archive/lifesaver-sass/README.md

 ## Core Mixin

-The core mixin is what does all the magic.
-The advantage of using just the core mixin over the shorthand property mixins is the ability to use multiple properties.
-A possible use case for this is a series of buttons where you want the same amount of space on the inside and outside.
+The core mixin is where all the hard work is done.
+The advantage of using just the core mixin directly instead of a shorthand property mixin is the ability to use multiple properties.
+A possible use case for this is a button where you want the same amount of padding and margin on the inside and outside.

 Input: